sandberg-lab/NASC-seq/README.md

 ## Scalable data processing

 To facilitate rapid processing and easy implementation we suggest to run the entire pipeline on Amazon Web Services.
-We provide an Amazon Machine Image (AMI) with all code, dependencies, hg38 and example data preloaded.
+We provide an Amazon Machine Image (ami-017ee38866159d2d8) with all code, dependencies, hg38 and example data preloaded.